 Goucher College fully supports admitted students who make the choice to take time off between high school and enrolling in college.
-Taking a gap year allows students to pursue a variety of activities and experiences during their time off that contribute greatly to their learning on campus.
+Taking a gap year allows students to pursue a variety of activities and experiences that contribute greatly to their learning on campus.

-Many students find that by taking a gap year, they feel more prepared and ready to tackle a challenging academic environment and integrative residential experience.
+Many students find that by taking a gap year, they feel more prepared and ready to tackle a challenging academic environment and residential campus experience.

 To defer the offer of admission, students must take the following steps:

-- Submit the Reply to Offer of Admission online and a nonrefundable Enrollment Deposit.
+- Submit the Reply to Offer of Admission and a nonrefundable Enrollment Deposit.

 - Complete the Request for Deferral of Admissions form.
 (Email firstname.lastname@example.org for the link.)